The Cookie Banner Becomes the Consent Machine

 In practice, the banner often becomes a fatigue machine.
 It interrupts the page, compresses a complex data economy into a few words, gives one option visual priority, hides refusal behind extra steps, uses vague categories, claims "legitimate interest" in deeper layers, or makes revocation harder than acceptance.
 The user does not inspect the advertising supply chain.
 The user tries to enter the site.

 That is why cookie banners matter beyond cookies.
 They are a mature example of interface governance: law, advertising infrastructure, platform incentives, design patterns, compliance vendors, and user exhaustion meeting inside a small rectangle.
 The rectangle says "choice."
 The system behind it says "permission has been recorded."
+The governance question is whether the record proves understanding, voluntariness, scope, and propagation, or only proves that a user encountered a designed obstacle.

 The Interface Learned to Steer